gvwilson/sensibleadventures/wrestler/wrestler.md

 was clear and bright, and as cold as a deep sea.

 "What wrong?"
 Luft asked, undoing the straps on his skis and stepping up beside the older man.
-Argusson shook his head.
+Argasdottir shook his head.

 "I don't know, lad.
 Walker?"
 The dogs had dropped into the snow panting, taking the opportunity to rest.
 One yipped as another snapped at its